 Surprisingly after the chaos of WW1 the settlement flourished under the British Mandate.
 Agricultural areas expanded and new houses were built in a modern, international style.
 By 1925 Sarona was still a small settlement, although growing.
 It was a farming community that also had an emphasis on trades.
 With hundreds of thousands of Jewish migrants arriving from Eastern Europe, the settlement prospered due to a keen Jewish market, ready for Sarona’s produce and services.

-After the Nazis came to power in 1933, all international schools of German language financed by the German government's funds were obliged to redraw their educational programmes and employ teachers aligned with the Nazi party.
+After the Nazis came to power in 1933, all international schools of German language financed by the German government's funds had to redraw their educational programmes and employ teachers aligned with the Nazi party.
 The swastika was used as a symbol in all such institutions.

 But the worst tragedy only became visible once WW2 started, and Sarona became a Nazi stronghold.
 The mayor of Sarona, Gotthilf Wagner, was a virulent Nazi and he encouraged a number of the Templers to become active members of the Nazi Party.
 The British naturally declared the German Templers to be enemy nationals.